Inheritance & Gift Tax Calculator

 What is the 3% filing credit?

-Can I just pay this amount?
+Can I just pay the amount this tool shows?